 I did just that and watched, oddly proud, as the patients excrement drained into a bucket.
 I looked down at my gown that was now smeared with victory.
 I was sweating through that impermeable material, my eyes watered from the smell, and I was gagging back the morning’s breakfast.
 We cleaned up the room, charted the procedure in his patient record and moved onto the next patient.
 It felt almost as if the moment never even happened.
 The procedure was far from fun but not altogether dreadful.

 One hour later, I was summoned to Room 6: “EMILY!”
 She always said my name like that.
 I always felt like I was caught doing something wrong.
 With no nonsense she simply said, “A resident was doing rounds and tripped on your patient’s catheter and managed to pull it out.
 You’re up.”

 But the second time around, while ignoring all the smells and orifices that make us simply, well, human, I got it: being a nurse was not just about enduring another wrestling match against a tube of latex, or leaving the hospital with poop smell smell stuck to my skin.
 It was not about creating holes or filling holes, nor job security, or the excuse to wear pyjamas everyday.
 Being a nurse meant committing to others and when they needed us the most especially when they were in their least desirable moments.

 I was lucky to see this patient re-stabilise enough to have all of his tubes removed one by one and eventually discharged.
 That he never knew me nor the intimacy of what I performed, did not matter.
 I knew it.

-Emily Schlink is an American writer, nurse, and traveller who lived in Namibia where she was a founding member of the Windhoek Writers Club.
+Emily Schlink is an American writer and nurse.
+She lived in Namibia where she was a founding contributing editor of Doek!
 She made her foray into writing eight years ago when she landed in Romania.
 She learned her writing craft through blogging and newsletter editing.
 Her fortes are travel and memoir writing.